 - Telecom industries use their bandwidth licenses (including spectrum) to enjoy benefits.
 Example- Bharti Airtel

 - Drugs and pharmacy companies protect their sales through patents, which means that they can sell unlimited medicines of patented drug and their competitors can’t enter or replicate the same.
-Ex- Dr. Reddy’s Laboratory, Glenmark Pharma etc.
+Ex- Dr. Reddy’s Laboratory, Glenmark Pharma, etc.

-And that’s why, the leading companies in these industries spend a lot of money in building these intangible assets.
+And that’s why the leading companies in these industries spend a lot of money in building these intangible assets.

 For example, in the IT industry, training and recruiting are more prominent than investing in physical assets like buildings.

-Similarly, the pharmaceutical companies spend a lot of capital in the Research and development (R&D) which may help them get a patent on a revolutionary drug.
+Similarly, pharmaceutical companies spend a lot of capital in the Research and development (R&D) which may help them get a patent on a revolutionary drug.
 And that’s why, while evaluating companies in this industry, the capital expenditure of the different companies/competitors in their R&D work should be carefully evaluated.

 If you look into the consumer product companies, they spend a lot of money in advertisement just for brand awareness.
 Although, this may not lead to instant sales and may add overhead expenses, However, over the long term. branding help these companies to generate more profit.

-Valuing Intangible Assets:
+Valuing Intangible Assets

-Intangible assets of a company can be found on the asset side of the balance sheet of a company.
+The intangible assets of a company can be found on the asset side of the balance sheet of a company.
 For example- here is the intangible assets for Hindustan Unilever (HUL)

 Source: Yahoo Finance

 You can use the intangible to total asset ratio to evaluate the worth of intangible assets in a company.
-For example- in the case of Hindustan Unilever, its intangible assets make around 2.05% percent of its total asset.
+For example- in the case of Hindustan Unilever, its intangible assets make around 2.05% percent of its total assets.